-When properly Licensed, a screen similar to this will show the License Information for the product.
-The display of this indicates that the software is Licensed.
+When properly Licensed with an IMG Personal License, a screen similar to this will show the License Information for the product.
+This display indicates that the software is Licensed.
+For help, support, and other options, you can click on the "Go to My Build-A-Board.com Account" to open a browser and access your account online.